mspronesti/pylibrary-template/README.md

 ## Motivation

-There are plenty of cookiecutter templates out there but most of them require configuring your package by hand, installing cookiecutter, the dependencies, generating the template by hand  and so on.
+There are plenty of cookiecutter templates out there, but all of them require configuring your package by hand, installing cookiecutter, the dependencies, generating the template and so on.

-This project attempts to address "the problem", aiming at providing a plug-and-play solution for lazy people like me.
+This template attempts to address "the problem", aiming at providing a plug-and-play solution for lazy people like me.

 ## Features
 * testing setup with `pytest`
 * Github workflows for continuous integration testing
 * [Sphinx](https://www.sphinx-doc.org/en/master/) docs ready for generation, further simplified through a Makefile
-* Auto-release to [PyPI](https://pypi.org/) when you push a new tag to master
+* Auto-release to [PyPI](https://pypi.org/) when you push a new tag to master, with **dynamic update of the version/tag number** (no need to update any file!)
 * some common style-guidelines already setup for usage